ayush-59/Tic-Tac-Toe-/README.md

 # Tic-Tac-Toe-
-# A classic Tic Tac Toe Game with GUI
+classic Tic Tac Toe Game with GUI
-# You can play with computer
+You can play with computer